WOOD ID POSTER:

 flat cut, quartersawn, end grain

-I think this is one of those cases where the samples that these images were take of have darkened considerably over time and the purple tint is more likely an artifact of the photography than a true wood color
+I think this is one of those cases where the samples that these images were take of have darkened considerably over time and the purple tint is more likely an effect of the photography than a true wood color

-web pics
+web pics:

 log section (rings show better in the enlargement)